fastlane/docs/docs/actions/app_store_build_number.md

 SharedValue | Description
 ------------|-------------
-  `SharedValues::LATEST_BUILD_NUMBER` | The latest build number of either live or testflight version
+  `SharedValues::LATEST_BUILD_NUMBER` | The latest build number of either live or testflight version `SharedValues::LATEST_VERSION` | The version of the latest build number

 To get more information check the [Lanes documentation](https://docs.fastlane.tools/advanced/lanes/#lane-context).
 <hr />